KeyanSong/431-2018/slides/class03/README.md

 - I've added the age-love-analysis [R Markdown file](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class02/age-love-analysis.Rmd) used to generate the materials included in the [slides for Class 2](https://github.com/THOMASELOVE/431-2018/edit/master/slides/class02), and if you want to see [the HTML result, here it is](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/431-2018/blob/master/slides/class03/age-love-analysis.html).

-### On Getting Help from 431-help
+### Get help at any time by emailing **431-help at case dot edu**.

+1. Apply the 15-minute rule.
+If you can't solve a problem in 15 minutes, **ask for help** either from us or from Google.
+    - You are **absolutely supposed** to use Google and the TAs (and Dr. Love) to improve your code.

-When asking for help with an R problem from **431-help at case dot edu**, we ask you to try to make it easier for us to help you.
+2. When asking for help with an R problem from **431-help at case dot edu**, we ask you to try to make it easier for us to help you.
 Specifically...

 - attach a copy of the R Markdown file you are working on,
 - include a screenshot or copy-and-paste listing of the error you are generating, if that's the problem.